 ddRAD sequencing and data analysis

-We sequenced one billion paired reads from 398 sardine individuals originating from 12 different sampling sites.
-Each individual had on average 2.5 million reads ranging from 713,308 up to 4,359,594.
-Mapping rate per individual ranged from 565,056 up to 3,638,348 properly mapped reads, resulting in a comparable performance across samples and a total of 755,128,044 properly mapped reads.
+We sequenced one billion paired reads from 398 sardine individuals with an average of 2.5 million reads/individual ranging from 713,308 up to 4,359,594.
+Mapping rate per individual ranged from 565,056 up to 3,638,348, resulting in a comparable performance across samples and a total of 755,128,044 properly mapped reads.
 From the mapped reads, a catalogue with 275,864 loci was built.
 After applying all filters to the SNP dataset and selecting one SNP per locus, 4,609 SNPs were retained and used for downstream analyses.

 Assessing the population genetic structure

-According to the clustering analysis conducted with STRUCTURE, the optimal number of clusters that best fits the data is K = 2 (with all 10 replicates providing identical clustering solutions).
-Samples with membership coefficients (q-values) ≥ 0.9 were assigned to either cluster with high confidence while samples with intermediate values were considered as having a mixed ancestry from the two clusters i.e., being admixed (Figure 2A).
+According to STRUCTUREs‘ clustering analysis, the optimal number of clusters that best fit the data was K = 2 (with all 10 replicates providing identical clustering solutions).
+Samples with membership coefficients (q-values) ≥ 0.9 were assigned to either cluster with high confidence while samples with intermediate values were considered as admixed i.e. having a mixed ancestry from the two clusters (Figure 2A).
 The first cluster, named “ATL” hereafter, included samples from only two sites, the GoC and GSA01, while the second cluster included samples from all sampling sites except GoC, thus named “MED” hereafter.
 Individuals of mixed ancestry were observed in all sampling sites with the highest numbers in sites GSA06a, GSA06b, GSA06c, GSA07a and GSA07b (Figure 2B).
 In the ATL cluster, 43 SNPs were monomorphic.
 The fixed alleles of each of the 43 SNPs in the ATL cluster were also present in the MED cluster in high frequency ranging from 0.7547 to 0.8966.
 No monomorphic SNPs were observed in the MED cluster.
 No further sub-structuring (within clusters) was detected.

-Discriminant Analysis of Principal Components (DAPC) analysis indicated the occurrence of two clusters, grouping sardine individuals into two well differentiated and partially overlapping genetic clusters (Figure 3).
+The DAPC analysis indicated the occurrence of two clusters, grouping sardine individuals into two well differentiated and partially overlapping genetic clusters (Figure 3).
 Based on the cross-validation estimation, 100 PCs were retained while the discriminant function had an eigenvalue of 2441.312 and explained all the variance in the data.

-The allocation of samples to two clusters was consistent between the two employed methods (i.e., STRUCTURE and DAPC analyses).
-In the DAPC analysis all samples were fully allocated (posterior membership probability, pp. ≥ 0.9) to either cluster (DAPC_ATL or DAPC_MED hereafter) except one sample from GSA06a (sample id: 6a_20, allocated to DAPC_ATL with pp. 0.72).
-The clusters of DAPC analysis contained a greater number of samples in comparison to STRUCTURE results.
-Each cluster contained samples that in comparison to STRUCTURE results, were either allocated to the same cluster or were considered of admixed ancestry.
+The allocation of samples to two clusters was consistent between the two employed methods (i.e., STRUCTURE and DAPC).
+In the DAPC analysis all samples were fully allocated (posterior membership probability, pp. ≥ 0.9) to either cluster (DAPC_ATL or DAPC_MED) except one sample from GSA06a (sample id: 6a_20, allocated to DAPC_ATL with pp. 0.72).
+The allocation of samples to the two groups in DAPC analysis was identical to that of STRUCTURE with DAPC detecting less admixed individuals.

-The results of both population structure analysis tools employed in this study (i.e., STRUCTURE and DAPC) were consistent despite their methodological differences, indicative of the strong signal in our data.
 In order to detect adaptations of the two differentiated gene pools, as a strict measure of defining as pure clusters as possible, seascape genomic analyses were conducted based on STRUCTURE allocation to clusters i.e., on the ATL and MED clusters, without taking under consideration the admixed samples.